canonical/design.ubuntu.com/apps/building-blocks/context-menus/index.md

   <div class="five-col image-container">
   <img src="https://assets.ubuntu.com/v1/0d2ec1aa-366w_Menus_DisablingActions.png" alt="366w_Menus_DisablingActions" width="336" height="307">
 </div>
-  <div class="ten-col">In this example, ‘Rename’ is greyed out in order to indicate to the user that it is not possible to select this option at this time (as no name has been given).</div>
+  <div class="ten-col">In this example, &#8216;Rename&#8217; is greyed out in order to indicate to the user that it is not possible to select this option at this time (as no name has been given).</div>
 </section>
   <section class="row no-padding-right no-padding-left">
   <div class="link-top not-for-small">